alastairmoody-madeye/Engineering-Ladders/Quality-Engineer.md

 ![System Dimensions](charts/Layr-Engineering-Path-QE3.png "Quality Engineer 3")

-* **Specializes**: is the go-to person for one or more quality engineeing technologies and takes initiative to learn new ones
+* **Specializes**: is the go-to person for one or more technologies and takes initiative to learn new ones
 * **Designs**: designs and implements tests for medium to large size features while maintaining existing tests
 * **Supports**: proactively supports other team members and helps them to be successful
 * **Challenges**: challenges the team processes, looking for ways to improve them